 If you can' make it to the show or if you remember another special someone for whom you need a gift, keep in mind that we now conduct two Facebook Live sales per year.
 A major feature of our Facebook events is the opportunity to win a gift during the event, as well the grand prize (drawing after all sales conclude) which is either a fabulous pendant by Alton Bedonie or a heavy chain by Tamara.
 In December the lucky winner was gifted a fabulous two-tier Alton Bedonie pendant with beautiful turquoise.
 If you haven't checked us out on FB Live, the events are lots of fun and we hope you can join us for the next one.
 Note - while not required to have a Facebook account to view the live sale, you do need one to comment or purchase during the event (a comment is how you claim/purchase an item).
 Paid invoices qualify for entry to the grand prize drawing.
 Details of Facebook sale events will be posted on our Facebook page.
-You can also see details of the event at www.americana.net (click "events").

-CARVINGS, POTTERY, RUGS, SANDPAINTINGS AND MORE
+CARVINGS, POTTERY, RUGS, S&NDP&INTINGS &ND MORE